Motor drive: Electric motors

 The number of such fixed-speed-operation speeds is constrained by cost as number of pole pairs increases.
 If many different speeds or continuously variable speeds are required, other methods are required.

 Direct-current motors allow for changes of speed by adjusting the shunt field current.
 Another way of changing speed of a direct current motor is to change the voltage applied to the armature.

-An adjustable speed motor drive might consist of an electric motor and controller that is used to adjust the motor's operating speed.
-The combination of a constant-speed motor and a continuously adjustable mechanical speed-changing device might also be called an adjustable speed motor drive.
-Power electronics based variable frequency drives are rapidly making older technology redundant.
+An adjustable-speed motor drive might consist of an electric motor and controller that is used to adjust the motor's operating speed.
+The combination of a constant-speed motor and a continuously adjustable mechanical speed-changing device might also be called an "adjustable speed motor drive".
+Power electronics-based variable-frequency drives are rapidly making older technologies redundant.

-Reasons for using adjustable speed drives
+Reasons for using adjustable-speed drives

-Process control and energy conservation are the two primary reasons for using an adjustable speed drive.
-Historically, adjustable speed drives were developed for process control, but energy conservation has emerged as an equally important objective.
+Process control and energy conservation are the two primary reasons for using an adjustable-speed drive.
+Historically, adjustable-speed drives were developed for process control, but energy conservation has emerged as an equally important objective.

 Acceleration control

-An adjustable speed drive can often provide smoother operation compared to an alternative fixed speed mode of operation.
+An adjustable-speed drive can often provide smoother operation compared to an alternative fixed-speed mode of operation.
 For example, in a sewage lift station sewage usually flows through sewer pipes under the force of gravity to a wet well location.
 From there it is pumped up to a treatment process.
-When fixed speed pumps are used, the pumps are set to start when the level of the liquid in the wet well reaches some high point and stop when the level has been reduced to a low point.
+When fixed-speed pumps are used, the pumps are set to start when the level of the liquid in the wet well reaches some high point and stop when the level has been reduced to a low point.
 Cycling the pumps on and off results in frequent high surges of electric current to start the motors that results in electromagnetic and thermal stresses in the motors and power control equipment, the pumps and pipes are subjected to mechanical and hydraulic stresses, and the sewage treatment process is forced to accommodate surges in the flow of sewage through the process.
-When adjustable speed drives are used, the pumps operate continuously at a speed that increases as the wet well level increases.
+When adjustable-speed drives are used, the pumps operate continuously at a speed that increases as the wet well level increases.
 This matches the outflow to the average inflow and provides a much smoother operation of the process.